scrabbletank/farhome-rules/rulesdoc.md

 Blast a creature you can see with a bolt of fire.
 Make a spellcasting roll against the creatures defense.
 On success the creature takes a wound in fire damage, adding a wound die on a critical.

-Add a wound die for every level above cantrip.
+Add a wound die for every level cast above cantrip.

 ___
 #### Message